 If your needs change, contact your local trust as soon as possible so that they can reassess the level of payments you require.
 It doesn't matter whether the changes are long-term or short-term.

 For example, if you don't need to spend the full amount because your condition improves temporarily, or you go into hospital, your payments may need to be adjusted.

 If you don't want to continue with direct payments

 If you decide you don't want to continue, the local trust will arrange services instead.
 If the trust decides you cannot manage with direct payments, it might decide to stop making direct payments and provide services instead.

-The Department of Health has booklets about direct payments.
-The Health and Social Care Trust (HSC) can help you with specific queries.
+The Department of Health has published information booklets about direct payments.

 You can download them at the following links or you can order them by phone.